The Art of Interviewing

 The job interview process is a high-stakes dance that’s notoriously difficult and full of missteps — on both sides.
 (At least, in software engineering it is.
 If you care about another industry, <Jedi hand wave/> this is not the article you’re looking for.)
 Avoiding the missteps is an art, just like it is in dancing; we get better with practice, just like dancing; it’s a lot of fun when it goes well, just like dancing; and leading with dexterity is paramount.
 This article focuses on that last bit: not on what questions to ask or how to structure the time, but rather on artfully leading an interview.
 First, however — because it’s a crucial part of the interview context — we should start with how the job candidate views the process.
 Just like dancing.

 Because while for Larry the Interviewer, it’s just a small fraction of his day — maybe an annoying one that pulls him from the dynamic programming problem he was definitely not working on — for Jane the candidate, it’s one of the most important events of her life.
 The median job tenure is about 4 years, so people will only have somewhere around 10 jobs their whole professional life.
 And each of those jobs is going to significantly affect Jane’s life both during, and after, it.
-The CV builds on the shoulders of the previous job, yes, but work also where we spend the bulk of our weekday, make friends, and develop a large part of our identity.
+The CV builds on the shoulders of the previous job, yes, but work is also where we spend the bulk of our weekday, make friends, and develop a large part of our identity.

 So what does Jane go into this high stakes dance equipped with?
 If the company is large, maybe she can get a sense of the general culture from Glassdoor, or news articles, or social media.
 Otherwise, maybe a sense of how it wants to be seen, from its marketing.
 But even then: what will her daily life be like there?
 Would she like her new boss?
 Her teammates?
 The bureaucracy?
 The tasks she’ll be working on over the next year?
 Four years?
 Unless she knows someone on the inside, these questions mostly won’t get answered until after the start date.
 Sure, she’ll get to peek in now and then through cracks in the process and through the five minutes of each interview in which she can ask stuff, but: largely unanswered.
 Which means it all adds up to a big gamble.

 The gamble is better for more mercurial and adaptable personalities than those more averse to change, but your resume can only tolerate a couple of quick stints before it starts getting tossed aside.
 So it’s a big gamble for everyone.
 Or rather, I should say “for every job searcher”, because well… it’s a small gamble for Larry the Interviewer.
 Worst case for him?
-It isn’t even giving his thumbs up to a terrible employee — because someone truly terrible will get fired before too long.
+It isn’t even giving his “thumbs up” to a terrible employee — because someone truly terrible will get fired before too long.
 No, the worst case is that he gives his thumbs up to a really annoying Taylor that ends up on his team and really annoys him for the next 4 years.
 And also produces mediocre work that Larry then has to constantly deal with.
 But Taylor isn’t annoying enough and the work just isn’t bad enough to get fired or even be put on a PIP.
 Taylor kind of coasts just baaaarely on the good side of the policy.
 And in doing so, makes Larry’s work life feel like a chirping smoke alarm that he can never find.
 That is the worst case for Larry.

 The best case?
 He ends up with a really awesome coworker.
 Which, depending on the existing coworkers, may or may not matter a lot.
 But in any case except for the narrow and unlikely one of Taylor, the stakes for Larry are much, much, much lower than for Jane.
 And yet, this is who decides Jane’s fate.

-The irony is that all of us will — at different times — be the Jane, but most of us will also be the Larry at other times.
+The irony is that all of us will — at different times — be the Jane, and most of us will also be the Larry at other times.
 And when we are the Larry, interviewing a job candidate, do we act as the interviewer we’d like to have interview us, when we’re searching for a job?
 When I grudgingly leave the house, I usually drive, and sometimes I walk, and sometimes I bike.
 And what I find fascinating is that when I’m a driver, I get mad at other drivers, when I’m a cyclist I get mad at drivers, and when I’m a pedestrian, I get mad at everyone.
 Even though I know exactly what challenges they’re all going through.

 Through this lens, how should Larry — all of us, when we are the Larry — conduct his interviews?
 How can we be the Larry we want to see in the world?